petrkeil/spasm/readme.md

 ### Point patterns

-The following methods are implemented:
+The following methods are implemented, togehter with their respective null models:

 - The P-M classification of point pattern overlap
 - Bivariate pair correlation function